xemantic/shader-web-background/README.md

 :information_source: Check documentation of the standard JavaScript [performance.now()] function which returns the number of milliseconds since the page started.
-Dividing it by `1000` will result in floating point value measured in seconds.
+Dividing it by `1000` will result in floating-point value measured in seconds.

 :warning: During development check the console often.
 If you will forget to configure a uniform declared in the shader, then exception will be thrown (See